gelthemu/croozefm/src/data/policies/privacy-statement.md

 We’re in Uganda, so your info (cookies, technical data, or future account details) is processed here.
 If you’re outside Uganda, using the Site sends your data to us.
 Ugandan laws apply wherever you are.

-### Changes to This Policy
+### Changes to This Statement

-We’ll update this Privacy Policy as **CFM Pulse** grows—like when we add authentication—or if laws change.
+We’ll update this Privacy Statement as **CFM Pulse** grows—like when we add authentication—or if laws change.
 Updates will be posted here with a new "Last Updated" date.
 Please review it regularly.
 Continued use of the Site (browsing now, or logging in later) after changes means you agree to the new terms.
 We’ll also notify you of big updates (e.g., via email once authentication starts).

 ### Contact Us